rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 In addition to providing the Google Merchant Center feed template, our plugin can also generate Google product feeds in the correct format for various other Google Destinations.

-Here is a list of google shopping feed destinations we support:
+Here is a list of Google shopping feed destinations we support:

 - Google Shopping feed (Google Product Feed)
 - Google Local Products Inventory feed